bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

 Form (for HTML/Offline Dialogs)
-   For each selected UI attribute, a form field is created in the view, e.g. for a field birthday of type Date, a label and a date picker is generated.
+   For each selected UI attribute, a form field is created in the view, e.g., for a field birthday of type Date, a label and a date picker is generated.